-- 8. 11.4 Rail yard(s) and rail influence areas are depicted on Appendix 5. - a) New or expanded residential or other sensitive land uses shall not be permitted within 300 metres of a rail yard. - b) Proposed residential development or other sensitive land use located between 300 m and 1000 m of a rail yard shall be required to undertake land use compatibility studies to the satisfaction of both the Town and rail operator to support the feasibility of the proposed development and, if feasible, to include appropriate mitigation measures. - 8.
-11.5 Proposed residential or other sensitive use development within 300 metres of a railway right-of-way shall be required to: - a) undertake noise studies, in consultation with the appropriate railway operator - undertake appropriate measures to mitigate any adverse effects from noise that were identified, and - c) investigate and implement available options, including alternative site layouts and/or attenuation measures to ensure appropriate sound levels are achieved.
+- 8. 11.4 Rail yard(s) and rail influence areas are depicted on Appendix 5. - a) New or expanded residential or other sensitive land uses shall not be permitted within 300 metres of a rail yard. - b) Proposed residential development or other sensitive land use located between 300m and 1000m of a rail yard shall be required to undertake land use compatibility studies to the satisfaction of both the Town and rail operator to support the feasibility of the proposed development and, if feasible, to include appropriate mitigation measures. - 8.
+11.5 Proposed residential or other sensitive use development within 300 metres of a railway right-of-way shall be required to: - a) undertake noise studies, in consultation with the appropriate railway operator - b) undertake appropriate measures to mitigate any adverse effects from noise that were identified, and - c) investigate and implement available options, including alternative site layouts and/or attenuation measures to ensure appropriate sound levels are achieved. - 8.11.6 Any development within 300 metres of the Metrolinx Rail Corridor shall: - a) demonstrate that it conforms with the "Metrolinx Adjacent Development Guidelines GO Transit Heavy Rail Corridors" and "Metrolinx Overbuild Development Guidelines GO Transit Heavy Rail Corridors," - b) be supported by an acoustical study to the satisfaction of the Town and Metrolinx, and - c) require registration of an Environmental/Operational Easement in favour of Metrolinx over the subject lands. - 8.11.7 Any development within 75 metres of the Metrolinx Rail Corridor shall provide a vibration study to the satisfaction of the Town and Metrolinx. - 8.11.8 Development, including site alteration, adjacent to the Metrolinx Rail Corridor shall be subject to the review of Metrolinx and may be subject to conditions issued by Metrolinx, including the execution of agreements with and/or permits from Metrolinx.